simplisticated/Sensitive/README.md

 }

 /*
- * Add pinch gesture recognizer without configuration block to view.
+ * Set number of times to handle pinch gesture in view.
+ * Gesture recognizer will be removed from view after 10 recognitions.
  */

-view.onPinch(when: .always, handle: { (pinchGestureRecognizer) in
+view.onPinch(when: .count(times: 10), handle: { (pinchGestureRecognizer) in
     // Handle pinch gesture on view here...
-}, configure: nil)
+}) { (pinchGestureRecognizer) in
+    // Configure pinch gesture recognizer here...
+}

 /*
- * Add one-time pinch gesture recognizer without configuration block to view.
+ * Add pinch gesture recognizer without configuration block to view.
- * Gesture recognizer will be removed from view after first recognition.
  */

-view.onPinch(when: .once, handle: { (pinchGestureRecognizer) in
+view.onPinch(when: .always, handle: { (pinchGestureRecognizer) in
     // Handle pinch gesture on view here...
 }, configure: nil)